zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

     axs[1].bar(df_day_traffic.index, df_day_traffic['traffic_volume'])
     plt.show()
 ```
-**Observation from categorized hour plot:** We observe that majoirty of the poeple go put in traffic mostly in the Afternoon hours (13,14,15,16) than in the morning.
+**Observation from categorized hour plot:** We observe that the majority of poeple go out in traffic mostly in the Afternoon hours (13,14,15,16) compared to the morning.
 Than, almost at equal traffic volumes comes Early Morning and Afternoon, which is intuitave given these are the times when most people leave for and come back from work.
 Least traffic congestion by far is observed at Late Nights.

-**Observation from categorized weekday plot:** we observe that weekdays or working days usually indicate higher traffic volumes whereas in weekends there is relatively less traffic.
+**Observation from categorized weekday plot:** we observe that weekdays or working days (Monday to Friday)usually indicate higher traffic volumes whereas in weekends (Saturday and Sunday) there is relatively less traffic.

-*Remark:* Plotting mean traffic volume over categorized hours imply that early morning and afternoon yield relatively high traffic volumes, which are usually times when people leave and come back from work or school.
-Plotting mean traffic volume over categorized days imply that weekdays (Monday to Friday) yield relatively higher traffic volumes than weekends (Saturday and Sunday).
+*Remark:* Plotting mean traffic volume over categorized hours implies that early morning and afternoon yield relatively high traffic volumes, which are usually times when people leave and come back from work or school.
+Plotting mean traffic volume over categorized days imply that weekdays yield relatively higher traffic volumes than weekends.
 Hence, we can presume that  for the given road withing the specified timeframe people usually tend to drive on weekdays mostly between early morning to afternoon to get to their work/school.

 ## Plot 3: Traffic volume per weather feature
 ```